 Toothpaste is one of the most effective means of delivering fluoride to the surfaces of your teeth, and you want to maximize this benefit by not only doing little things like brushing and flossing in the right order, but by selecting a toothpaste with adequate fluoride.

 It is difficult to provide exact recommendations on the optimal fluoride concentration for toothpaste because good data regarding the bioavailability of fluoride for toothpastes is sorely lacking.
 However, there are some rough guidelines that I have gathered from systematic reviews:

 Abrasives (i.e. hydrated silica) and other ingredients like sodium lauryl sulfate can all decrease the bioavailability of fluoride by combining with fluoride ions to form insoluble salts, and the best toothpaste formulation would be free of such ingredients or at least use them in limited quantities.
+This effect increases the longer your toothpaste is sitting on the shelf.
 The negative impact of abrasives on fluoride bioavailability is one of the reasons why I am a big fan of low abrasive toothpastes.

 How to Choose the Right Toothpaste